iOS Platform Guide¶

 SSL/TLS Libraries on iOS¶

-Common iOS SSL Libraries¶
+Supported iOS SSL Libraries¶

-fritap -m --patterns openssl_patterns.json com.example.app
+fritap -m --patterns ios_patterns.json -k keys.log com.example.app

 Library Detection¶